Taliban: Relationship with other religious groups

 In December 2012, unidentified gunmen killed four female UN polio-workers in Karachi in Pakistan; the Western news media suggested that there was a connection between the outspokenness of the Taliban and objections to and suspicions of such 'polio vaccinations'.
 Eventually in 2012, a Pakistani Taliban commander in North Waziristan in Pakistan banned polio vaccinations, and in March 2013, the Afghan government was forced to suspend its vaccination efforts in Nuristan Province because the Taliban was extremely influential in the province.
 However, in May 2013, the Taliban's leaders changed their stance on polio vaccinations, saying that the vaccine is the only way to prevent polio and they also stated that they will work with immunization volunteers as long as polio workers are "unbiased" and "harmonized with the regional conditions, Islamic values and local cultural traditions."

 During the first period of Taliban rule, only two known Jews were left in Afghanistan, Zablon Simintov and Isaac Levy (c.
 1920–2005).
 Levy relied on charity to survive, while Simintov ran a store selling carpets and jewelry until 2001.
 They lived on opposite sides of the dilapidated Kabul synagogue.
 They kept denouncing each other to the authorities, and both spent time in jail for continuously "arguing".
 The Taliban also confiscated the synagogue's Torah scroll.
 However, the two men were later released from prison when Taliban officials became annoyed by their arguing.
-After August 2021, the last Jew Simintov and his relative left Afghanistan, ended centuries of Jewish presence in the country.
+After August 2021, the last Jew Simintov and his relative left Afghanistan, ending centuries of Jewish presence in the country.